 Eric G. Parker

-Eric brings to the firm over 30 years of extensive experience in civil litigation.
-His areas of practice include plaintiff’s litigation, personal injury, commercial and domestic litigation, as well as business, professional regulation, probate and real estate.
+Eric brings to the firm over 35 years of extensive experience in civil litigation.
+His areas of practice include plaintiff’s litigation, personal injury, commercial and domestic litigation, as well as business, professional regulation, probate, estate planning, and real estate.
 He has significant trial experience, with two cases concluding in excess of $1 million.

 Eric earned his B.A. from Colby College in 1975, spending his junior year at Loyola University’s Rome, Italy campus.
 He then worked for his family business, Parker & Stearns Lumber Co., while playing lead guitar and sharing vocals in many rock ‘n roll bands.
 He then came to his senses, continuing to play music but also graduating from Vermont Law School in 1981.

 After completing his clerkship with the Lamoille County State’s Attorneys Office, he joined the Vermont Attorney General’s Office Medicaid Provider Fraud Unit as a prosecutor.
 Since 1983 he has been in private practice, first as an Associate with Otterman & Allen in Barre, and then with the firm of Abare, Nicholls & Parker, also in Barre.

 Eric is now focusing his experience and results from the courtroom to the negotiation table.
 He completed the Pepperdine University Straus Institute for Dispute Resolution intensive Mediation training in 2010.
 He is available to use all of his skills, training and experience to mediate your dispute to a successful resolution.